4tyTwo/urlshortener/README.md

 # Urlshortener
-A small app to shorter your tedious links
+A small app to shorten your tedious links

 ## Building & Running locally